KNOW BEFORE YOU GO

 - Addis is a safe city but it is best to take some precautions, mainly to be aware of your belongings, especially when in public transportation or in areas such as Meskel, Piazza and Bole.

-- Be aware of pickpockets – mostly children “selling” gum and tissues off trays and using their second hand to pick your pocket.
+- Be aware of pickpockets – mostly children “selling” gum and tissues off trays.

 - The weather in Addis is fairly constant throughout the year.
 Days range from mid 60s to high 70s (15 to 25 Celsius) and nights cool down to mid 40s to mid 50s (7 to 13 Celsius).